Windows 9x, 2000, XP, Vista, 7

 This equation can be easily generalized for buffer capacity of solutions containing several buffers:

 Note that first two terms in the buffer capacity formula are not dependent on the buffer presence in the solution.
 They reflect the fact that solutions of high (or low) pH are resistant to pH changes.
 As it was already signalled in the buffer pH section, such solutions have high buffer capacity regardless of the presence (or lack of the presence) of a classic buffer.
+For table of example values of buffer capacities see buffer capacity discussion at buffer lectures.

 Above plot shows how the buffer capacity changes for the 0.1M solution of acetic buffer.
 As expected buffer exhibits the highest resistance to acid and base addition for the equimolar solution (when pH=pKa).
 From the plot it is also obvious that buffer capacity has reasonably high values only for pH close to pKa value.
 The further from the optimal value, the lower buffer capacity of the solution.
 Solution containing only conjugate base (pH 8-10) has buffer capacity of zero, for the higher pH presence of the strong base starts to play an important role.
 In the case of pure acetic acid solution (pH below 3) pH is already low enough to be resistant to changes due to the high concentration of H+ cations.